Jump ahead to:

-The Sales Funnel is a concept that relates to how prospects “fall away” as they take steps closer to becoming a customer.
+The Sales Funnel is a concept that relates to how prospects move towards becoming a customer or “fall away”, as they learn about a companies products and services, perform research, and decide to buy.

-To illustrate the point, let us assume an example.
+To illustrate the point, let us assume you sell a link prospecting software tool, such as BuzzStream.

-There are four steps in the sales funnel:
+There are a standard set of steps in your sales funnel:

-- To learn more they watch an Intro video
+- To learn more they read posts, watch videos, download eBooks etc.

 You get the idea.